- Collaborators : Tianjin Architectural Design Institute (TADI)

 Like a backbone this hallway links the different parts of the school’s body with each other, as well as giving students a space to interact.”

-Text description provided by the architects.
-This is a reconstruction project for TEDA No.1 Secondary School.
-The school’s layout was messy and each function space was isolated.
-Children had to walk a long way to reach the canteen, gymnasium and library, etc. We try to use a unified design approach to integrate all those functional spaces.
+The school’s layout was messy and each functional area was isolated.
+Children had to walk a long way to reach the canteen, gymnasium and library, etc. Therefor the new design should use a different approach in integrating and connecting all those functional areas.

-This corridor runs through the schoolyard, creating a series of open and flexible public spaces.
-Here, children could obtain ways of walking experience, which are fundamentally different from the ordinary school experiences.
+On the ground level the hallway runs through the schoolyard, creating a series of open and flexible public spaces.

-For the regions of the classroom building where lighting is required, vertical stone strips are used; for the art building that has harsh requirements for the lighting environment, decorated horizontal stone strips are used.
+For the areas of the classroom-building, where lighting is important, the design uses vertical stone strips; for the art-building that has strict requirements for the lighting, it uses horizontal stone strips.